Maya Block: Pre-Cenozoic

 Middle America, including the Maya Block, is thought to have taken shape sometime after 170 million years ago.
-Its formation is thought to have 'involved [the] complex movement of [various] crustal blocks and terrains between the two pre-existing continental masses [ie North and South America].'
-Details of the pre-Cenozoic portion of this process (ie 17067 million years ago), however, are not widely agreed upon.
+Its formation is thought to have 'involved [the] complex movement of [various] crustal blocks and terranes between the two pre-existing continental masses [ie North and South America].'
+Details of the pre-Cenozoic portion of this process (170–67 million years ago), however, are not widely agreed upon.
 Nonetheless, it has been proposed that the Block formed before or during the opening of the Iapetus Ocean.
-It, together with the Oaxaquia, Suwannee, and Carolina Blocks, are thought to have constituted a peri-Gondwanan terrane on that continent's western, northwestern, or eastern edge during the AppalachianCaledonian or OuachitaMarathonAppalachian orogeny (ie during the formation of Pangaea from the collision of Gondwana and Laurentia).
+It, together with the Oaxaquia, Suwannee, and Carolina Blocks, are thought to have constituted a peri-Gondwanan terrane on that continent's western, northwestern, northern, or eastern edge during the Appalachian–Caledonian or Ouachita–Marathon–Appalachian orogeny (that is, during the formation of Pangaea from the collision of Gondwana and Laurentia).
 It is thought to have been displaced away from the Laurentian craton by clockwise rotation, translation, or anticlockwise rotation, during the Middle Jurassic opening of the Gulf of Mexico and subsequent northwesterly drift of North America away from Pangaea.

 Cenozoic

-Details of the Cenozoic (ie 660 million years ago) geologic history of Middle America, including that of the Maya Block, are relatively more widely agreed upon.
+Details of the Cenozoic (66–0 million years ago) geologic history of Middle America, including that of the Maya Block, are relatively more widely agreed upon.
 In broad strokes, the Chortis Block is thought to have reached its present-day position by at least 20 million years ago.
-The northern and eastern coasts of the Block are not thought to have been fully subaerially exposed until some 52 million years ago.
-The Block's coastlines, which were initially more expansive than its present-day ones, are thought to have reached modern dimensions due to rising sea levels some 118 thousand years ago.
+The northern and eastern coasts of the Block are not thought to have been fully subaerially exposed until some 5–2 million years ago.
+The Block's coastlines, which were initially more expansive than its present-day ones, are thought to have reached modern dimensions due to rising sea levels some 11–8 thousand years ago.